-Perspective | The first debate was among TV’s lowest moments — and in desperate need of an on-off switch for Trump’s mic
+Perspective | The first debate was one of the worst moments in television history

 Trump delivered a constant, unhinged and fulsome pelting of dubious examples, strange retorts, immature insults and outright lies.
 (In other words, the full set-list.)
 In the face of such noise, Biden’s answers tended to stray as the candidate struggled to keep track of what was happening — believing, to no great effect, that he could counteract some of it by shaking his head, smiling and chuckling at the absurdity of it all.

 At home, we weren’t chuckling or shrugging at the absurdity of all.
 Many of us were screaming at our TVs, engorged as we are on the facts, the outrage and the clapbacks we’ve mastered in these low, endlessly combative years.
-Once or twice, Wallace served as a sturdy cross-examiner of both men, but his reliance on simple decorum (and the notion that he could keep either candidate on-topic) was overrun by the president’s rudeness.
+Once or twice, Wallace served as a sturdy cross-examiner of both men, but his reliance on simple decorum (and the notion that he could keep either candidate on topic) was overrun by the president’s rudeness.

 What Wallace needed most was an on-off switch for Trump’s microphone.
 It’s the only way (along with turning off Trump’s camera while Biden is talking) to have a broadcast that looks even halfway like a debate.
 Trump, of course, wants everything to look like chaos.
 He’s running on the hope that he can make the entire process — not just the counting of votes — look like a fiasco.